DoodleScheduling/hiring-challenges/frontend-engineer/README.md

 * Code readability
 * Performance: it should load reasonably fast on a mobile device
 * Accessibility: the more usable the interface, the better
-* Design: we are not looking for pixel-pushing, but we love attention to detail
+* Design: we are not looking for pixel-perfect results, but we love attention to detail

 # Next steps